-1.6.1.4 Western Pacific Crustaceans Permit
+1.7.1.4 Western Pacific Crustaceans Permit

-Regulations require a permit for the owner of a U.S. fishing vessel used to fish for lobster (now ECS) or deepwater shrimp in the EEZ around American Samoa, Guam, Hawaii, and the Pacific Remote Islands Area (PRIA), and in the EEZ seaward of three nautical miles of the shoreline of the CNMI.
+Regulations require a permit for the owner of a U.S. fishing vessel used to fish for lobster or deepwater shrimp in the EEZ around American Samoa, Guam, Hawaii, and the Pacific Remote Islands Area (PRIA), and in the EEZ seaward of 3 nm of the shoreline of the CNMI.

-Table 34 provides the number of permits issued to Hawaii FEP fisheries between 2012 and 2021.
+Table 45 provides the number of permits issued to Hawaii FEP fisheries between 2013 and 2022.
 Data are from the PIRO Sustainable Fisheries Division (SFD) permits program.